RarelyCharlie/rarelycharlie.github.io/_includes/7cups.md

 There is a category of listeners who are aged 35 or over, but these older listeners are not treated differently in any significant way.

-### Agreements
+### Terms of Service

-Guests and members are required to agree to the [member agreement](https://www.7cups.com/inc/memberTOS.html) before interacting with other people at 7 Cups.
-Listeners are required to agree to the [listener agreement](https://www.7cups.com/listenerAgreement.php).
-These agreements are also known as terms of service (ToS), terms of use, and other variants.
+All users of 7 Cups are required to agree to the [Terms of Service](https://www.7cups.com/Documents/TermsOfService/) before interacting with other users.

 ### Privacy policy

-A [privacy policy](https://www.7cups.com/privacy.php), separate from the agreements, also covers use of 7 Cups.
+A [privacy policy](https://www.7cups.com/privacy.php), separate from the terms of service, also covers use of 7 Cups.

 7 Cups generally describes the service as "anonymous" but it uses this term in an odd way to mean that you have a name on 7 Cups but it's probably not your real name.
+Members and listeners may choose to provide their real e-mail address or some other e-mail address when they join.

 Guests only have the random name that 7 Cups generated for them.
 Members and listeners might have random names or other names that they choose, which might be their real life names (though this is rare).
 Sometimes members and listeners reveal what might be their real first name in their profile.
 Therapists use their real names.